 Once again, select your frame and order either from our website or by telephone.
 Our customer service team can be contacted on 01709 769 402 and they are available to accept your order.
 You can discuss various lens options with them, and they will request details of your prescription.
 Once again, most credit cards are accepted as payment over the telephone.

 Most of our customers require single vision lenses.
 These are made to your prescription strength and are most suitable for people who are short-sighted or long-sighted.
 These are recommended by us for those people who have not been advised to purchase miltifocals (bifocals or varifocals) or other types of lenses.
 However, it is possible to order bifocal lenses at a further cost starting from £25.00 for those people who need two strengths of lenses.
 We must stress, however, that these should only be purchased on the advice of your optician.
 Specs-By-Post advise customers requiring bifocal lenses to request that their optician prescribe for their glasses assuming that the glasses are worn 12-13mm from the eye (the back vertex distance).

 You need not understand the details on your prescription, but it is vital that you are able to read the numbers written.
 For example; in certain hand writing styles a "1” may look like a "7”.

 If you are able to read all the details on your prescription, then you can browse our website for the product you prefer, and simply enter your prescription details.
 It is imperative that you enter ALL prescription details.
 Also, there may be a value for your "PD” or pupillary distance.
 All details on your prescription must be entered into our online order form, put on the mailing document or relayed to our telephone operators.

-Should you have difficulty reading your prescription (click here for example), then help is at hand!
+Should you have difficulty reading your prescription then help is at hand!
 Call 01709 769 402 where an advisor will talk you through the details on your prescription.
-Another option would be for you to send both to us at Specs-By-Post, PO BOX 689, Rotherham, South Yorkshire, S66 6AR.
+Another option would be for you to post it to us at Specs-By-Post, PO BOX 689, Rotherham, South Yorkshire, S66 6AR